 Hosting EU and Non-EU applicants

 Candidates of the Au Pair program need to meet certain requirements according to their nationality.
 Due to visa regulations the participants from Non-EU countries have a few extra steps to follow.
 We will guide you through them.

 There are also some general expectations for all the Au Pairs, for example: being healthy, not having children of their own or not being married, having enough childcare experience.
 The last one is especially important since it is the participant’s main task.

 Hosting an Au Pair from the European Union and EFTA

-Candidates from European Union and EFTA member countries just need to meet the age requirements.
+Candidates from the European Union and EFTA member countries just need to meet the age requirements.
 The participants need to be 17 to 30 years old.
 We also recommend that the applicants know basic German, French or Dutch to communicate with your family and manage the situation in case of an emergency.

 After you organize a few video calls and sign the contract, there are only a few steps left before welcoming your new family member: